-An employee or the County, within ten (10) calendar days of receipt of the hearing examiner's Impartial Hearing Officer's decision, may appeal the decision to the County Board by filing a written notice of appeal with the County Clerk.
+An employee or the County, within ten (10) calendar days of receipt of the hearing officer's decision, may appeal the decision to the County Board by filing a written notice of appeal with the County Clerk.

 - a.
-The written notice of appeal must contain: (1) a statement explaining the reason for the appeal, (2) a copy of the written grievance filed with the County, (3) the County's response to the grievance, and (4) a copy of the hearing examiner's Impartial Hearing Officer's decision.
+The written notice of appeal must contain: (1) a statement explaining the reason for the appeal, (2) a copy of the written grievance filed with the County, (3) the County's response to the grievance, and (4) a copy of the Impartial Hearing Officer decision.
 The notice of appeal may not contain any information that was not admitted into evidence at the hearing. - b.
-The appeal will be placed on the agenda for a County Board meeting that is held at no longer than 60 calendar days after the County Clerk receives a written notice of appeal.
+The appeal will be placed on the agenda for a County Board meeting that is held at no longer than sixty (60) calendar days after the County Clerk receives a written notice of appeal.
 The appeal will be noticed for consideration in closed session pursuant to Wis.
 Stat.
 Section 19.85(1)(b) pertaining to dismissal, licensing, or suspension of a public employee.
 The County Clerk will provide a copy of the meeting notice to the employee, and the employee may request that an open session be held. - c.
 The employee has the right to representation by a person of the employee's choosing and at the employee's request.
 The employee and the employee's representative may attend the closed session. - d.
 The employee or the employee's representative and a representative of the County may address the County Board for an equal period to be determined by the County Board Chair.
 The appealing party will go first and may reserve a part of his/her time for rebuttal.
 The responding party will go second.
 The appealing party may present a rebuttal, if he/she has reserved any time and not used it. - e.
 The employee and the employee's representative, and the person speaking on behalf of the County, will be excluded from any closed session during the County Board's discussion or deliberation. - f.
-The County Board's consideration of the appeal will be limited to a review of the impartial hearing examiners officer's written decision, the appealing party's reason(s) as to why the decision is wrong, and the response by the other party along with any oral presentations made by the parties. - g.
-Should the County Board Chair become aware of some relevant piece of information that could have had a significant impact on the decision of the impartial hearing examiner officer, that neither party was aware of, or could have been expected to be aware of, prior to the impartial hearing officer's decision, the County Board Chair, with the advice of the Corporation Counsel,
+The County Board's consideration of the appeal will be limited to a review of the Impartial Hearing Officer's written decision, the appealing party's reason(s) as to why the decision is wrong, and the response by the other party along with any oral presentations made by the parties. - g.
+Should the County Board Chair become aware of some relevant piece of information that could have had a significant impact on the decision of the impartial hearing officer, that neither party was aware of, or could have been expected to be aware of, prior to the impartial hearing officer's decision, the County Board Chair, with the advice of the Corporation Counsel, may take whatever action he/she deems appropriate so as not to disadvantage either party, and report such action to the County Board.